 - The desktop version — Dealer Studio — offers a few useful market reports like vehicle shortages in your local market.

-- Dealer Studio offers a market-based appraisal tool which provides a more accurate retail price.
+- Dealer Studio offers a market-based appraisal app which provides a more accurate retail price.

-- Integrates the most industry guides and price books out of all appraisal tools.
+- Integrates the most industry guides and price books out of all appraisal apps.

 - Simple and easy to use.

-- There is considerably less market data being collected and made available in comparison to previous tools, making the appraisals less accurate and reliable.
+- There is considerably less market data being collected and made available in comparison to previous apps, making the appraisals less accurate and reliable.

 - The mobile app experiences some downtimes and is less reliable.